Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 The next step is to decide on which algorithm to use to solve the problem.

-Now that a model is decided on, an AI Engineer (most likely with the help of a collab team), will write code to implement the algorithms and models they've developed.
+Now that a model is decided on, an AI Engineer (most likely with the help of a collab team), will write code to use the models they've developed/use models available from various APIs.

 This is then refined further and further until it's ready for the next stage of testing.

-Now that the model is trained and validated, the next step is to implement it into software applications or systems - such as databases, interfaces or other elements.
+Now that the model is trained and validated, the next step is to implement it into software applications or systems - such as databases, applications, interfaces, or other elements.

 This is so the model can be tested ‘in the wild’, but in a controlled environment.